Language of instruction

 Cost of living

-KGU offers an estimated breakdown student fees and living costs to help students budget for their exchange.
+KGU offers an estimated breakdown of student fees and living costs to help students budget for their exchange.

 Financial support